aldumas/kb/ruby/topics.md

 How can you set self for code that runs in a passed-in block?
 E.g. execute { a_method }, how to set self for the self.a_method call.

+Recipes:
+- Creation
+	- Create an array of n objects

 ---
 References: